 → 25 min walk to Trianon

-Le bassin de Latone / Image par 365 Focus Photography/Shutterstock.com
+The Latona Fountain / Image by 365 Focus Photography/Shutterstock.com

-Then explore the Grand Trianon, a pink marble palace built by Louis XIV to distance himself from etiquette, followed by the Petit Trianon, where Marie-Antoinette liked to retreat.
-The Hameau de la Reine, a recreation of a country village, reveals a more intimate, bucolic Versailles.
-These places are the perfect complement to a visit to the estate, offering a different view of royal life.
+Next, explore the Grand Trianon, a pink marble palace built by Louis XIV to escape the constraints of etiquette, then the Petit Trianon, where Marie Antoinette liked to retreat.
+The Queen's Hamlet, a reconstruction of a rural village, reveals a more intimate and bucolic side of Versailles.
+These places perfectly complement a visit to the estate and offer another glimpse into royal life.

 📍 Domaine de Trianon, 78000 Versailles (map)